I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Zanzibar in May

-Although May is still regarded as part of a long wet season, the rains do start to become less frequent, and temperatures start dipping below the 30° C mark, but humidity may remain high.
-All in all May in Zanzibar is usually far more tolerable than April but is still not a desirable time of year to visit.
+Although May is still regarded as part of the long wet season, the rains usually start to taper off, and temperatures start dipping below the 30° C mark.
+Nonetheless humidity remains high.
+All in all May in Zanzibar is usually more tolerable than April, but is still not a great time of year to visit.

 More sunshine means more time to spend on the beaches, swimming, snorkelling or doing any other water-related activities.